General Data Protection Regulation (GDPR)

 How the module supports your data protection work

-Document the legal basis for every processing activity, with support for a legitimate interest assessment (LIA).
+Document the legal basis each processing activity rests on, with support for a balancing test when relying on legitimate interest.

-Every consent is logged with collection method, source and evidence — the entire change history is retained.
+Every consent is logged with when and how it was collected, where it came from and what the user agreed to — the entire change history is kept.

-The data subject tracks their request through a secure portal, verified with a one-time code (OTP).
+The data subject tracks their request through a secure portal and logs in with a one-time code sent by email — no account needed.

-AI analyzes uploaded data processing agreements and flags missing Article 28 clauses.
+AI reads uploaded data processing agreements and flags if any of the mandatory clauses from GDPR Article 28 are missing.

-AI suggests legal basis, retention period and risk assessment — all AI use is logged in the AI audit log.
+AI suggests legal basis, retention period and risk assessment.
+Every AI use is logged so it can be reviewed afterwards.

 Data subject requests — all the way through